Renault Triber

-The Renault Triber is a mini MPV with three-row seating produced by the French car manufacturer Renault through its Indian subsidiary Renault India.
+The Renault Triber is a mini MPV with three-row seating, primarily produced for the Indian market by the French car manufacturer Renault through its Indian subsidiary Renault India.
 It was introduced in India on 19 June 2019 and went on sale in August 2019.

+Overview

 Development

 Developed under the body code "RBC", the Triber is built on top of the CMF-A platform like the Kwid.
 Despite that, the car is built with over 90% dedicated parts not shared with other Renault and Nissan vehicles since it is a larger and wider car in the CMF-A family.

 Laurens van den Acker, Corporate Design of Groupe Renault said the interior of the car is a "miracle" and refers to it as "a bit of a Leonardo da Vinci" as it offers three-row seating in a sub-four metre length.
 This was achieved by making the bonnet and engine bay as short as possible, making it not possible to fit a diesel engine or any larger petrol engine to the car.
 The car's width is spanning at 1739 mm to maximize cabin space, especially in the second row where three people had to fit comfortably.
 The stretched wheelbase and the reduced overhang also contributed to the spacious cabin space which Van den Acker claimed is around 3 metres long.
 The second row seats comes with a reclining and split folding function.
 There is a dedicated AC vent for the third row of seats, armrests and charging sockets.
 The third row can be removed altogether to liberate up to 625 L of boot space.

 One of the difficult parts of the development of the Triber is maximizing the headroom for the third-row passengers, as the space is usually occupied by the rear hatch door hinge mechanism.
 The rear part of the roof is raised, allowing more headroom and a roof-mounted air conditioner blowers.
 The roof bump is masked by the roof rail, making it less visible.

 The car is also designed with a faux-crossover look, which Van den Acker said "gives the car a much tougher stand, and brings it in an SUV sphere".
 It would also make the car appeal to consumers in India who prefers a high driving position and high ground clearance.

+Triber Express

+In 2022, Renault introduced the Triber Express to the South African market.
+It is a light commercial vehicle variant that does not have rear seats and has a steel cargo cage that can be accessed through either the tailgate or the rear doors.
+The model has a claimed load capacity of 1500 L with a payload capacity of 542 kg.

+2025 facelift

+The facelifted Triber was launched on 23 July 2025, featuring an updated exterior with new LED headlights and taillights.
+The interior was also revamped with a newly redesigned dashboard and instrument cluster.
+The car still retained the same 999 cc BR10 three-cylinder petrol engine, producing 96 N⋅m of torque at 3,500 rpm.